How do I plan an upgrade strategy for an Amazon EKS cluster?

 - Update your Kubernetes add-ons and custom controllers, as required.

 For more information, see Planning and executing Kubernetes version upgrades in Amazon EKS in Planning Kubernetes upgrades with Amazon EKS.
+Also, see Best practices for cluster upgrades on the GitHub website.

 Blue/green or canary Amazon EKS clusters migration

-Upgrading Amazon EKS managed node groups
+Upgrade Amazon EKS managed node groups

 Important: A node’s kubelet can’t be newer than kube-apiserver.
 Also, it can’t be more than two minor versions earlier than kube-apiserver.
 For example, suppose that kube-apiserver is at version 1.24.
 In this case, a kubelet is supported only at versions 1.24, 1.23, and 1.22.

-Migrating to Amazon EKS managed node groups
+Migrate to Amazon EKS managed node groups

 If you use self-managed node groups, then you can migrate your workload to Amazon EKS managed node groups with no downtime.
 For more information, see Seamlessly migrate workloads from EKS self-managed node group to EKS-managed node groups.

-Identifying and upgrading downstream dependencies (add-ons)
+Identify and upgrade downstream dependencies (add-ons)

 Note: It’s a best practice to use managed add-ons instead of self-managed add-ons.

-Upgrading AWS Fargate nodes
+Upgrade AWS Fargate nodes

 To update a Fargate node, delete the pod that the node represents.
 Then, after you update your control plane, redeploy the pod.
 Any new pods that you launch on Fargate have a kubelet version that matches your cluster version.
 Existing Fargate pods aren't changed.

-Upgrading groupless nodes that are created by Karpenter
+Upgrade groupless nodes that Karpenter creates

-apiVersion: karpenter.sh/v1alpha5 kind: Provisioner metadata: name: default spec: requirements: - key: karpenter.sh/capacity-type # optional, set to on-demand by default, spot if both are listed operator: In values: ["spot"] limits: resources: cpu: 1000 # optional, recommended to limit total provisioned CPUs memory: 1000Gi ttlSecondsAfterEmpty: 30 # optional, but never scales down if not set ttlSecondsUntilExpired: 2592000 # optional, nodes are recycled after 30 days but never expires if not set provider: subnetSelector: karpenter.sh/discovery/CLUSTER_NAME: '*' securityGroupSelector: kubernetes.io/cluster/CLUSTER_NAME: '*'
+apiVersion: karpenter.sh/v1alpha5kind: Provisioner metadata: name: default spec: requirements: - key: karpenter.sh/capacity-type # optional, set to on-demand by default, spot if both are listed operator: In values: ["spot"] limits: resources: cpu: 1000 # optional, recommended to limit total provisioned CPUs memory: 1000Gi ttlSecondsAfterEmpty: 30 # optional, but never scales down if not set ttlSecondsUntilExpired: 2592000 # optional, nodes are recycled after 30 days but never expires if not set provider: subnetSelector: karpenter.sh/discovery/CLUSTER_NAME: '*' securityGroupSelector: kubernetes.io/cluster/CLUSTER_NAME: '*'

 Relevant content